 Literature: Modernism; Postcolonialism; Anglophone novel, drama, and poetry, spec.
 Irish, Caribbean, British literature; literary theory, cultural studies, petroculture & theories of energy transition; History of English, Global English literary criticism

-Michael Malouf received his Ph.D. from Columbia University and teaches courses on Anglophone literature with a special interest in the Modernist period as well as novels and poetry from Ireland, Britain, and the Caribbean.
+Michael Malouf received his Ph.D. from Columbia University and teaches courses on Anglophone literature with a special interest in the Modernist period as well as contemporary novels and poetry from Ireland, Britain, and the Caribbean.
 His research and teaching are informed by the historical approaches found in postcolonialism and cultural studies with a particular focus on questions of cross-cultural literary and material practices within a transnational conception of the literary field.
 His courses strive to examine historical and social questions such as modernity, migration, or the commodity through the lens of literary and cultural forms.

 Professor Malouf is currently the Director of the Graduate English Program.
 If you have any questions about our MA, Certificate, and PhD programs, feel free to email him or consult Graduate English for more information.